 For firefighters, drones can help them see how the fire is spreading and where it might go next.
 With thermal cameras, drones can help to find people who might be trapped on an upper level of a building, or in a wildfire, so firefighters can prioritize their efforts on saving them.

-Additionally, drones can make emergency deliveries in disaster situations, carrying items like water and medical equipment like AEDs.
+Additionally, first responder drones can make emergency deliveries in disaster situations, carrying items like water and medical equipment like AEDs.